InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Experiments

-\paragraph{Inner-instance self-attention module} In InsightMapper, the masked inner-instance self-attention module is incorporated into the decoder layers following the cross-attention module.
-We evaluate InsightMapper under three different conditions: without the inner-instance self-attention module (no attn), without the attention mask (no mask), and with the module placed before the cross-attention (change position).
-The results are displayed in Table \ref{ablation_ins_attn}.
-The outcomes reveal that removing the inner-instance self-attention module, removing the attention mask or altering the position of the proposed inner-instance self-attention module can significantly impair model performance.
-This observation confirms the effectiveness of the inner-instance self-attention module design.
+\mypara{Inner-instance feature aggregation.} In InsMapper, the inner-instance self-attention module is incorporated into the decoder layers following the cross-attention module.
+We evaluate InsMapper under four different conditions: without the inner-instance self-attention module (no attention), replace the inner-instance self-attention module with a vanilla self-attention module (vanilla attention), without the random blocking (no random blocking, \ie, $\epsilon$=0), and with the module placed before the cross-attention (change position).
+The results are shown in Table \ref{ablation_ins_attn}.
+The outcomes reveal that removing the proposed module, removing the attention mask or altering the position of the proposed module can impair model performance.
+This observation confirms the effectiveness of the proposed module design.